PythonRSAS/pythonrsas.github.io/_posts/2022-09-11-1-System-design-basics.md

 ## Availability
 Amount of time a system is operational during a period of time.

 Poorly designed software requriing downtime for updates is less available.

 Often measured in 9's.
-If the systems is available 23 hours out of a day, then availablity is $23/24=95.83%$ Highly available systems require 5 9's: 99.999%, which is 5.26 minutes out of a year.
+If the systems is available 23 hours out of a day, then availablity is $23/24=95.83%$

+Highly available systems require 5 9's: 99.999%, which is 5.26 minutes out of a year.

 ## Reliability vs availability
-$$Reliable => available$$
+$$Reliable => available$$.
 Reliable system is always an available system.

 Availability can be maintained by redundancy, but system may still be unreliable.

 Reliable software will be more profitable because it provides the same services while requiring less backup resources.
 Good software does not need as many redundancy.

 ## Maintainability or managebility